openjdk/jdk/doc/hotspot-style.md

 consistent.
 There are algorithms in HotSpot that are believed to rely on that ordering.

+### Initializing variables with static storage duration

+Avoid variables with static storage duration and non-constant initialization, or with non-trivial destruction.
+Such variables can lead to the so-called "static initialization order fiasco", or its dual on the destruction size.
+Some of the alternatives used in HotSpot include:

+* Use the `Deferred<T>` class template.
+Add a call to its initialization function at an appropriate place during VM initialization.
+The underlying object is never destroyed.

+* For objects of class type, use a variable whose value is a pointer to the class, initialized to `nullptr`.
+Provide an initialization function that sets the variable to a dynamically allocated object.
+Add a call to that function at an appropriate place during VM initialization.
+Such objects are usually never destroyed.

 ### Uniform Initialization

 The use of _uniform initialization_